onestep90/study/README.md

 # Study Repository

-This is Repository for improving my career
+This is Repository for improving myself

 ## Contents
 1. Network